Dennis-YB/D-K/README.md

+# Data and Knowledge Co-driving for Cancer Subtypes Classification
-# Data and Knowledge Co-driving for Cancer Subtypes Classification on Multi-Scale Histopathological Slides
+This code is for the paper "Data and Knowledge Co-driving for Cancer Subtypes Classification on Multi-Scale Histopathological Slides".